 In case of discount by way of credit note.

-During such cases, discount given by issuance of credit note to the dealer is under an agreement entered at the time of supply of goods and thus such discount shall not form value of supply provided input tax credit has been reversed by such dealer to whom credit note was issued, of the supply as is attributable to the discount on the basis of credit issued by the supplier.
+During such cases, discount given by issuance of credit note to the dealer is under an agreement entered at the time of supply of goods and thus such discount shall not form value of supply provided input tax credit has been reversed by such dealer to whom credit note was issued, of the supply as is attributable to the discount on the basis of credit note issued by the supplier.

 Example 11: Staggered Discounts